 More importantly, people are beginning to see how diverse a minority group TS/TG people actually are.

 While we haven’t gotten the big Federal Inclusive ENDA we have had far greater success in getting major corporations to write TS/TG non-discrimination measures into corporate policy.

 So we are getting to a place where we receive the same crappy treatment as the rest of the workforce.
 We are part-timers with no benefits, no sick time or vacation time.
 We are over-worked and over-stressed just like the rest of the workforce.

 I realize there are way too many throw away and runaway as well as adult homeless TS/TG folks.
 We really treat the homeless and disenfranchised in a manner that is unconscionable.
 There was an article in the December 10, 2012, New Yorker titled “Netherland” about a young lesbian who ran away to NYC and wound up homeless, as so many LGBT kids do.
 She was one of the better equipped homeless LGBT kids and became part of a crew that helped each other survive.
 That crew included a trans guy.
 They all did sex work and a number of them wound up HIV Pos as a result.
 But they were the strong ones and managed to work their way through the social services network.

 What struck me about the article was how the trans-guy was just casually accepted as part of the LGBT mix.
 And why not?
 They were united by shared problems associated with being young, poor, homeless, and part of the alphabet soup.

-I’ve heard a lot of people use the term “intersectionality of oppressions”.
-Indeed most of us live lives that are filled with an intersectionality of oppressions.
+I’ve heard a lot of people use the term “intersectionality of oppression”.
+Indeed most of us live lives that are filled with an intersectionality of oppression.
 Identity politics asks us to make one aspect of our lives the primary source of oppression and focus.